riferrei/otel-with-apache-pulsar/README.md

 <img src="images/transaction-name.png" />

 By using Elastic APM folks from Ops gain instant insight about transactions, granting them a way to pragmatically observe when the transaction becomes unavailable or when it contains bottlenecks.
 More importantly, it allows them to know exactly where in the transaction is the problem.
-Here is an example of the timeline from the application aforementioned.
+Here is an example of transaction timeline from the application:

 <img src="images/transaction-sample.png" />